BrianPugh/cyclopts/docs/source/groups.rst

 The default groups are defined by the registering app:

-* :attr:`App.group_arguments` for positional-only arguments, which defaults to a group named ``"Arguments"``.
+* :attr:`.App.group_arguments` for positional-only arguments, which defaults to a group named ``"Arguments"``.

-* :attr:`group_parameters` for all other parameters, which defaults to a group named ``"Parameters"``.
+* :attr:`.App.group_parameters` for all other parameters, which defaults to a group named ``"Parameters"``.

 ----------
 Converters
 ----------
-Parameter group converters offer a way of having parameter conversions interact.
+Converters offer a way of having parameters within a group interact during processing.
 See :attr:`.Group.converter` for details.

 ----------
 Validators
 ----------
-Parameter group validators offer a way of validating combinations of CLI-provided values.
+Group validators offer a way of jointly validating group parameter members of CLI-provided values.
 See :attr:`.Group.validator` for details.

 Cyclopts has some :ref:`builtin group-validators for common use-cases.<Group Validators>`